tsecara/metaSNF_SSD_Autism_TDC/README.md

 In order:
 - **Data Prep** – Preparation of data for main analysis; neuroCombat to remove scanner effects.
-- **SNF/metaSNF Analysis** – Primary analysis involving main multimodal data integration steps to produce clusters/
+- **SNF/metaSNF Analysis** – Primary analysis involving main multimodal data integration steps to produce clusters.
 - **Cluster Comparison** – Statistical comparison of input features and out-of-model features (for cluster valdaition) acorss clusters (and diagnostic reference groups).
 - **Stability Testing** – Bootstrap resampling and visuaization of clustering stability and agreement.